AlibabaCloudDocs/hologram/intl.en-US/Common Development Tools/Read and write data by using Holo Client.md

 -   **Write data to a partitioned table**
     -   If partitions exist, Holo Client routes data to the corresponding partitions in the partitioned table, regardless of the value of the DynamicPartition parameter.
     -   If partitions do not exist and the DynamicPartition parameter is set to true, Holo Client creates the required partitions.
 If partitions do not exist and the DynamicPartition parameter is set to false, an error is returned.
     -   You can obtain favorable performance when you write data to a partitioned table in an instance of Hologres V0.9 or a later version that is officially released.
-Hologres V0.8 is released in canary release mode.
-If you want to write data to a partitioned table in an instance of Hologres V0.8, we recommend that you write the data to a temporary table, and then execute the INSERT INTO SELECT statement to write the data to the partitioned table.
+If you want to write data to a partitioned table in an instance of Hologres V0.8, we recommend that you write the data to a temporary table, and then execute the `INSERT INTO SELECT` statement to write the data to the partitioned table.
 This ensures favorable write performance.
         -   Sample code

             ```
             // Set the parameters.
 Specify the JDBC URL in the format of jdbc:postgresql://host:port/db.
-Replace host:port with an endpoint of the destination Hologres instance and db with the name of the destination Hologres database.
             HoloConfig config = new HoloConfig();
             config.setJdbcUrl(url);
             config.setUsername(username);